 10. Owner Concurrence Letter (for site-specific projects only)* Provide a letter that documents that the applicant has the permission of the owner of record (if the Property Owner is not the applicant) to conduct the proposed project on the owner’s property and that the owner is in concurrence with this application for grant funding.
+If the property for which grant funding is requested is leased by the Applicant Organization, the lease agreement must be dated, signed and submitted at the time of the application submission, with the required Owner Concurrence Letter.
 Note that, for other than site-specific archaeological projects that entail fieldwork being undertaken by an eligible applicant, the owner must be a Non-profit Organization or agency of government.